Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Evaluation

-$\bullet$ \textit{Multi-snapshot success rate (MSR):} We implement a frequency-threshold (majority) profiling attacker (e.g., \eqref{eq:majority_inference_intent_rev}) and report its recovery accuracy over intent entries.
-A smaller MSR indicates stronger resistance to long-term averaging attacks, validating memoization/permanent randomization.
+$\bullet$ \textit{FMSR and AMSR:} We further implement a frequency-threshold profiling attacker, e.g.,~\eqref{eq:majority_inference_intent_rev}, and report its recovery accuracy over intent entries.
+FMSR denotes the final multi-snapshot success rate at the maximum number of snapshots, while AMSR denotes the average multi-snapshot success rate over all evaluated snapshot numbers.
+Smaller FMSR and AMSR indicate stronger resistance to long-term averaging attacks.